-- 180 days and have been activated under Title 10 of the U.S. Code and a last discharge or release under honorable conditions -OR- - Members who were activated under Title 10 or Tile 32 of the U.S. Code of Massachusetts General Laws, Chapter 33, sections 38, 40, and 41 must have 90 days, at least one of which was during "wartime," per the chart on page 3.
+- 180 days and have been activated under Title 10 of the U.S. Code and have been discharged or released under honorable conditions or; - Members who were activated under Title 10 or Tile 32 of the U.S. Code of Massachusetts General Laws, Chapter 33, sections 38, 40, and 41 must have served 90 days, at least one of which was during "wartime," per the chart on page 3.
 The members' last discharge or release must be under honorable conditions.